Having a Tough Child: The Emotional Reality No One Talks About

 1) You feel like you are always “on”

-Your body learns to stay vigilant at all times and havinhg a tough child is unpredictable also.
+Your body learns to stay vigilant at all times, and having a tough child is unpredictable, too.
 You wait for the next yell, the next bump, the next argument.
 Your mind could be looking for danger even when you’re at peace.
 Your patience is depleted by this continual state of alertness, which makes minor issues feel like big ones.

-Stress increases when behaviour is difficult, and high levels of stress might make it more difficult to react kindly.
+Stress increases when behaviour is difficult, and high levels of stress might make it harder to respond kindly.
 One useful change is to intentionally build small ‘off’ periods into your day, such as a cup of tea before beginning your evening routine, a quick walk after school drop-off or two minutes of calm breathing in nature.

 2) You second-guess every decision